AT Protocol Community Wiki

 - Their DID points to a Personal Data Server (PDS).

-- The PDS contains the user's Repository, which is a collection of records.
+- The PDS contains the user's Repository, which contains their records grouped by collections.

 - Records can be validated per-collection using Lexicons.

-- Applications can use OAuth to request access to a user's data.
+- Applications can use OAuth to request access to write to a user's Repository.